gitmachtl/scripts/cardano/oldversions/mainnet_without_multiassets/README.md

   ```./11a_mintAsset.sh mypolicy.MEGATOKEN 30 owner.payment```<br>this will mint 30 new MEGATOKEN with policy 'mypolicy' on the payment address owner.payment.addr

   ```./11a_mintAsset.sh mypolicy.HYPERTOKEN 150 owner.payment mymetadata.json```<br>this will mint 150 new HYPERTOKEN with policy 'mypolicy' on the payment address owner.payment.addr and will also attach the mymetadata.json as metadata in the Minting-Transaction

-  It generally depends on the Policy-Type (made by the script 10a) if you can mint unlimited Tokens or if you are Time-Limited so a fixed Value of Tokens exists and there will never be more.

 &nbsp;<br>
 * **11b_burnAsset.sh:** burnes Assets(Token) on a given payment address with a policyName you own the keys for.
 This updates the Token Status File **policyname.assetname.asset** for later usage when sending/burning Tokens.